 Professional Training

-Leading institutions offering sound design programs:
+Leading institutions offering sound design programs include:

-- USC School of Cinematic Arts
+- USC School of Cinematic Arts: Known for its comprehensive curriculum and industry connections.

 Industry Organizations